 YES: Yes it cit can still ovulate and cause ovulation pain that can transfer to rectum and or either because if you llost the ovary because of surgery scar tissue can cause rectal pain or if you had any history of endometriosis that still cab stay active and cause pelvic and rectal pain. ...Read more

 - Talk to a doctor live online for free

 - Can a ovarian cyst cause pain in hips and legs?

 - Ask a doctor a question free online

 - Did your ovarian cancer cause hip and groin pain

-- Is hip groin and thigh pain a sign of ovarian cancer?
+- Is hip pain related to ovarian cancer?

 - Talk to a gynecologist online for free